Research Scholarships and Grants- 2022 Offerings

 Loyola faculty are scholar-teachers who constantly explore and examine questions in their field.
 This means that there may be occasions for students to collaborate with faculty on research projects and other scholarly pursuits.
 Loyola offers specific university-level programs in addition to possible individual faculty-student summer research experiences.
 If you are interested in exploring whether there is an opportunity that is right for you, please reach out to faculty in your area of interest to see what may be available.

-Below, is a selection of research opportunities being offered in summer 2017.
+Below, is a selection of potential research opportunities being offered in summer 2022.
 Please follow the provided links to their respective pages for more details.

 Kolvenbach Research Grant